NyoroGiraffe/Experi-City/04_R-Analyses/Analysis_r05_Anti-AIGovernance.md

 ### Document Introduction

-This document presents a comparative analysis by Gemini, ChatGPT, and Claude regarding the concerns held by those who are critical of AI-governance from the 'Experi-City' project.
+This document presents a comparative analysis by Gemini, ChatGPT, and Claude regarding the concerns held by those who are critical of AI-governance in Experimental Cities from the 'Experi-City' project.

 In this report, we explore the following three key questions:
 - **Question 01:** The Root of Hostility — Why the Outside World Rejects Hanasaka